The Neighbors: Income

 shape the culture of a place.

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 30.9% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.8% of the residents employed.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry

-with concentrations of people of one or another ethnicities or ancestries
+with concentrations of residents of one or another ethnicities or ancestries

 In the Highwood neighborhood in St. Paul, MN, residents

-most commonly identify their ethnicity or ancestry as Sub-Saharan African
+most commonly identify their ethnicity or ancestry as German (20.6%).